-Any activity within a wetland that involves ground disturbance or damage to vegetation over an area greater than or equal to 0.10 acre and that affects the functions of the wetland, as listed under §603.1 of this ordinance.
+Any activity within a wetland that involves ground disturbance or damage to the root system of vegetation over an area greater than or equal to one-tenth of an acre (0.10 acre) and that affects the functions of the wetland, as listed under §603.1 of this oOrdinance.
 Direct wetland impact includes temporary wetland impacts and permanent wetland impacts.
-Direct wetland impact does not include activities for the conservation, restoration, or enhancement of wetland functions.
+Direct wetland impact does not include activities for the conservation, restoration, or enhancement of wetland functions, or access through wetlands using low ground pressure equipment and/or access matting when ground disturbances caused by such access are restored to original grades and overseeded with native vegetation.
 [Compare direct wetland impact with indirect wetland impact.]